 - Copies of your business bank account statements

 - Screenshot of your business website’s home page

-It is also important to be honest with your merchant provider about all aspects of your business.
+It’s also important to be honest with your merchant provider about all aspects of your business.
 Merchants are often tempted to misrepresent facts that might lead to them being disapproved for an account.
-In many cases, you may still be eligible for account approval in spite of a less-than-ideal track record, especially when working with a merchant services provided that has experience with high-risk businesses.
-It is best to be honest in your application process, as being deceitful or misrepresenting facts about your business will almost always result in disqualification or account cancellation.
+In many cases, you may still be eligible for account approval in spite of a less-than-ideal track record, especially when working with a merchant services provider that has experience with high-risk businesses.
+It’s best to be honest in your application process, as being deceitful or misrepresenting facts about your business will almost always result in disqualification or account cancellation.